 We have provided a number of useful downloads to guide you through the application process, find out more about funding eligibility assessment and loan disbursement, and details about the current loan interest rates.

-As soon as you have completed your FAFSA, please e-mail firstname.lastname@example.org to notify us of this as only then can we start the process for you.
+As soon as you have completed your FAFSA, please e-mail email@example.com to notify us of this as only then can we start the process for you.
+The deadline for applications can be found on the US Department of Education Student Aid website.

 If we have processed loans for you in advance of the course start date, we can then process your first loan disbursement once you have matriculated.
-Funds can then either be paid into your US bank account or your British bank account once this has been set up - you will need to matriculate before you can set up a British bank account).
+Funds can then either be paid into your US bank account or your British bank account once this has been set up - you will need to matriculate before you can set up a British bank account.
 As soon as you have your bank account set up, please send us the details of your account (bank name, address, account and sort code) as we cannot draw down the funds until we have received this information.

 Once the finance team receive your funds, they will convert this into pounds sterling (GBP) and it will be used to pay your outstanding tuition fees.
 Any remaining funds will be put back into your account for living expenses.